Aneesah Morrow: Senior season

 On November 12, 2024, against Charleston Southern, Morrow recorded 21 points and 20 rebounds for her fourth career 20/20 game, and first with LSU.
 On January 9, 2025, against No. 16 Tennessee, she recorded 23 points and 21 rebounds, and surpassed 2,500 career points.
 This marked her 90th career double-double, tied for the third-most in NCAA Division I history.
-On January 13, against Vanderbilt, she recorded 23 points and 15 rebounds, and surpassed 1,500 career rebounds.
-She became the eighth player in NCAA history to have 2,500 career points and 1,500 career rebounds.
+On January 13, 2025, against Vanderbilt, she recorded 23 points and 15 rebounds, and surpassed 1,500 career rebounds.
+She became the eighth player in NCAA history to reach 2,500 career points and 1,500 career rebounds.
 She was subsequently named the SEC Player of the Week.
-In February, she missed the only game of her college career, sitting out against Georgia due to a foot injury.
-In the 2025 SEC women's basketball tournament, Morrow led the Tigers to a quarterfinal win against Florida with 36 points and 14 rebounds.
+In February 2025, she missed the only game of her college career, sitting out against Georgia due to a foot injury.
+In the 2025 SEC women's basketball tournament, she led the Tigers to a quarterfinal win against Florida with 36 points and 14 rebounds.
 However, she was forced to leave the semifinal game against Texas in the third quarter after reaggravating her foot injury.
-She returned for the NCAA Tournament and led LSU with 30 points, 19 rebounds, 3 steals, and 2 blocks in their upset Sweet Sixteen win, 80–73, against NC State.
-She scored 15 points and grabbed 7 rebounds in her last college game, as LSU lost their Elite Eight matchup against UCLA, 65–72.
+She returned for the 2025 NCAA Tournament and led LSU with 30 points, 19 rebounds, three steals, and two blocks in their upset Sweet Sixteen win against NC State.
+She then recorded 15 points and seven rebounds in her last college game, as LSU lost their Elite Eight matchup against UCLA, 65–72.
 During the 2024–25 season, in her senior year, she averaged a double-double of 18.7 points and 13.5 rebounds per game.
 She led the nation in rebounds and with 30 double-doubles throughout the season, the second most ever by an LSU player.
 Her 485 rebounds were the fourth most in a season ever by an LSU player.
 Following the season she was named the Katrina McClain Award winner.
 She finished her collegiate career with 2,852 points and 1,714 rebounds, the third most rebounds in NCAA Division I history.
 She finished her career with 104 double-doubles, the second most in NCAA Division I history, and became only the second player to surpass 100 throughout their career.

 On April 7, 2025, Morrow declared for the 2025 WNBA draft.